 Runners are asked to allow sufficient time to use these facilities as they will become very busy prior to the start of the race.

-The race will start on the East Stand side of the Pride Park Stadium at 11am.
-Please aim to be at the start 15 minutes before the start of the race (10:45am) and position yourself appropriately according to your race number – there will be signs directing runners to the appropriate areas.
+The race will start at 10am.
+Please aim to be at the start 15 minutes before the start of the race (9:45am) and position yourself appropriately according to your race number – there will be signs directing runners to the appropriate areas.
 There will be a four-waved start with a gap of 45 seconds from the last runner to cross the start line to the start of the next wave.
 The start horn will be sounded at the start of each wave.
 Due to some narrow sections on the course, it is important that you start in the pen assigned to you.

 Race Photography & Results